makeabilitylab/physcomp/arduino/potentiometers.md

 And here's an illustrative video of what's happening in our circuit:

 <iframe width="736" height="414"  src="https://www.youtube.com/embed/rJr4TgoFZ2Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 This is a circuit simulation of the potentiometer correctly hooked up to a microcontroller with Leg 1 hooked to 5V, Leg 2 (wiper leg) hooked to analog input A0, and Leg 3 to GND.
+The "inside the microcontroller" view is for illustrative purposes.
+The input pin circuitry does not actually look like this.
 Simulation made in [CircuitJS](https://www.falstad.com/circuit/circuitjs.html).
 {: .fs-1 }

 ### Build it for real